Non-Markovian renormalization of optomechanical exceptional points: Introduction

 Using this framework, we shall derive analytic expressions for the exceptional points accessible for realistic parameters and show how reservoir-induced memory shifts the optomechanical exceptional point without destroying it.
 For realistic parameters, our analysis shows that the resulting deformation of the exceptional-point location may reach the percent level.
 Crucially, it is found that memory-induced corrections lead to dramatic changes in the values of the Petermann factor \cite{Berry_2003}.
 Moreover, by analyzing the cavity's input-output response, we shall demonstrate that the non-Markovian mechanical memory alters the interference condition responsible for optomechanically-induced transparency.
 As a consequence, the memory-renormalized susceptibility produces a quantitatively-shallower transparency dip in the reflection spectrum, providing a robust and directly-measurable fingerprint of the structured environment.

+It should be emphasized that while the pseudomode construction for non-Markovian systems is a well-known approach, our motivation is to apply this framework to cavity optomechanics, in order to unravel the effect of environment-induced memory on the optomechanical exceptional point.
+The present work is therefore distinguished from earlier general studies of non-Markovian exceptional points \cite{Lin_2025,Zhang_2025} in three respects.
+It identifies a concrete optomechanical setting in which structured mechanical dissipation shifts the red-sideband exceptional point, derives both perturbative and numerically-exact conditions for this shifted degeneracy within the pseudomode-embedded drift dynamics, and connects the resulting displacement to measurable optomechanical signatures, namely, the Petermann factor and the cavity reflection spectrum.

 The paper is organized as follows.
-In Sec. (\ref{model_sec}), we will introduce the optomechanical model with non-Markovian mechanical dissipation.
+In Sec. (\ref{model_sec}), we will introduce the optomechanical model accompanied by non-Markovian mechanical dissipation with low-frequency super-Ohmic behavior.
 This is followed by our presentation of the pseudomode embedding of the non-Markovian optomechanical drift dynamics within an enlarged Markovian framework in Sec. (\ref{pseudo_sec}).
 Sec. (\ref{NMEP_sec}) then analyzes the memory-induced corrections to the optomechanical exceptional point and its consequences in the Petermann factor.
-Finally, we shall discuss observable signatures of non-Markovianity in the reflection spectrum in Sec. (\ref{spec_sec}) and then conclude the paper in Sec. (\ref{conc_sec}).
+Finally, we shall discuss observable signatures of non-Markovianity in the reflection spectrum in Sec. (\ref{spec_sec}) and then briefly discuss our results in the context of generic spectral densities in Sec. (\ref{gen_sec}).
+The paper is concluded in Sec. (\ref{conc_sec}).
 Technical details of the calculations are relegated to the Appendices (\ref{appA})-(\ref{appE}).